Annie’s BBC Support Line story

 I was on my HPV journey and wasn’t ready to seek support because it scared me.

-Knowing the symptoms of this disease is vital to receiving an early CA125 diagnosis and getting on the diagnosis pathway.
-I was fortunate enough to be referred by my HRT doctor.
+Knowing the symptoms of this disease is vital to receiving an early CA125 diagnosis and getting on the pathway.

 We need to focus on taking away the stigma of gynae health, speaking about these HPV symptoms, tailoring conversations to women across all communities – and encouraging everyone to talk about the issues affecting them.
 No matter if it’s cancer.
 No matter if it’s gynae-related.